mobizt/FirebaseClient/resources/docs/firestore_database.md

 - `uid` - The user specified UID of async result (optional).

-28. ## 🔹 bool get(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &indexId)
+28. ## 🔹 String get(AsyncClientClass &aClient, const Firestore::Parent &parent, const String &indexId)

+Gets an index.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".